groonga/grntest/README.md

 ## Description

-Grntest is a testing framework for groonga.
-You can write a test for groonga by writing groonga commands and expected result.
+Grntest is a testing framework for Groonga.
+You can write a test for Groonga by writing Groonga commands and expected result.

 ## Install